Ajashki is FirstU’s response to the Truth and Reconciliation Commission’s Call to Action, the United Nations’ Sustainable Development Goal #2 to

 help us grow!

+Want to support Ajashki's efforts in food security and education?
 We invite you or your business or organization to become a Monthly Donor.
 You will be welcomed to our garden gatherings and receive regular updates.
+Click HERE for how to donate on a monthly basis.

 Questions?
 Please send us a note at: ajashki@firstunitarianottawa.ca